Gland To Meet You!!

 The Pineal gland is a pea-sized conical endocrine gland attached to the roof of the third ventricle of the brain.
 Comprising of neuroglia and secretory cells called pinealocytes which excrete hormone-like substances including the endogenous amine hormone melatonin (N-acetyl-5-methoxytryptamine).

-Modulation of melatonin is light sensitive meaning that in darkness there is a marked increase of the production of the melatonin produced to invoke sleepiness.
+Modulation of melatonin is light sensitive meaning that in the darkness there is a marked increase of the production of the melatonin produced to invoke sleepiness.
 In any light, noradrenaline (aka norepinephrine) secretion inhibits the secretion of melatonin thus in darkness melatonin secretion is at its peak.
 Diminished levels of melatonin may be linked to episodes of jet lag and sleep disorders.

 This applies to most mammals linking them to the natural circadian rhythms of day and night and cyclical seasonality just like human beings.
 Our body clock is governed by melatonin and when we sleep plasma levels of this hormone are increased by ten than when we are awake.
 Melatonin is also a powerful antioxidant and may provide protection against free radical damage within the cells.
-In addition, it has been observed that the gastrointestinal tract is rich in melatonin, thus it may help to protect the stomach and pancreas and has the potential to heal chronic gastric ulcers by the stimulating microcirculation, reducing acid secretion, and improving blood flow.
+In addition, it has been observed that the gastrointestinal tract is rich in melatonin, thus it may help to protect the stomach and pancreas and has the potential to heal chronic gastric ulcers by stimulating microcirculation, reducing acid secretion, and improving blood flow.
 Excessive use of melatonin over 0.3 may result in mental impairment, severe headaches and nightmares.

 Fresh fruits and vegetable juices assimilate into the bloodstream rapidly delivering a vast amount of nutrients the blood in turn stimulating the pineal gland resulting in the entire body being energised due to a vibrant energetic charge from the pineal.